 I have been with WS/FC Schools since 1984.
 I have a B.A. in French Education, with additional hours in Spanish.
 I also have an MPH in Community Health Education.
 I have taught middle school students for my entire career and think they are the best!

-Exploratory Languages: Students will be learning classroom items in German.
+Exploratory Languages: We are learning basic phrases in German.

 The following supplies will be needed for my classes: notebook or folder of any kind and pencil or pen.